 Unspoiled wilderness at the end of the earth

 Take a sightseeing boat to the tip of the Shiretoko Peninsula to understand why the indigenous Ainu called this place the end of the world.
 With its steep cliffs and hidden waterfalls, much of the incredible coastline is inaccessible by road or foot.
-Bears rule the beaches, seals laze nearby, dolphins and orcas swim in the pristine waters.
-The majestic sperm whale may even pay a visit.
+Bears rule the beaches, seals laze nearby, and dolphins, orcas and sperm whales swim in the pristine waters.

 How to Get There